dashinja/liri/README.md

 Fun Random Search of my Choosing
 ![Random Search](https://i.gyazo.com/d112102524ab326d624daddd3991f835.png)

-You should try the "doit" command and see what you get - however, customizing the doit command is a developer only option for now.
+You should try the `doit` command and see what you get - however, customizing the doit command is a developer only option for now.

 Enjoy Liri!